Module dcli.program_commands

 Inner ProgramOptions

-The first argument to a ProgramCommands
+The first argument to a ProgramCommands object can optionally be a ProgramOptions

 object.
 In this case, the program options are accessible with an internal variable named options